harishreyya/Marble-AI/README.md

 ## Features
 The key features of the application.
-- viewing graph data
+- Viewing graph data
-- can view data in between time periods
+- Can view data in between time periods

 ## Deployed link
 [link](https://marble-ai-alpha.vercel.app/)